You want smart political talk without the meltdowns?

 End of story.

-Are you convinced that these reports are real that they are planning to go forward with an indictment of the former president?
+Are you convinced that these reports are real, that they are planning to go forward with an indictment of the former president?

-You can't win this case, it won't survive motions because there is no crime.
+It won't survive motions because there is no crime.

-There's no I mean false.
+There's no, I mean, false.

-Expla explain exactly what you mean when you say there's no crime.
+Explain exactly what you mean when you say there's no crime.

 What does that mean?